Wesley-Ryan/Mo-Data-Mo-Problems/README.md

 ### Node-Cron

 What is it?
-Well the node-cron module is tiny task scheduler in pure JavaScript for node.js Sounds perfectly spledned for my use case, quick dive into the docs and simple enough a cron job is born.
+Well the node-cron module is a tiny task scheduler in pure JavaScript for node.js Sounds perfectly splendid for my use case, quick dive into the docs and simple enough a cron job is born.

 <img width='100%' style="width:100%" src="https://github.com/Wesley-Ryan/Mo-Data-Mo-Problems/blob/new/assets/cron.png">

 In the function above we are scheduling two tasks to be ran at the 23rd hour of every day.
-I evenetually removed the console logs, before and loads of testing was done to ensure the app wouldn't crash loading 200 to 500 at one point I think it was up to 3000 incidents loaded over night.
-At this point we had a fully functional API, a groovin PG database, Authentication was done(I know I didn't touchbase on this but really I need something to write about next time) and nightly updates to offically meet our MVP.
+I eventually removed the console logs, before and loads of testing was done to ensure the app wouldn't crash loading 200 to 500 at one point I think it was up to 3000 incidents loaded over night.
+At this point we had a fully functional API, a groovin PG database, Authentication was done (I know I didn't touchbase on this but really I need something to write about next time) and nightly updates to offically meet our MVP.

 ### Closing Statements